 Official 4WD season dates shall be considered to be May 1st to December 1st unless otherwise posted.
 However, for safety reasons we recommend you exercise extreme caution or stay off the trails during hunting season (dates are generally mid Oct into Dec).
-Thanksgiving weekend is generally when hunting starts in many areas however please visit.
+Thanksgiving weekend is generally when hunting starts in many areas however please refer to the following link for more details:

 Why May 1st?